-Unrelated Business Income consists of income generated by the nonprofit organization from activities that are not related to the exempt mission of the entity.
+Unrelated Business Income consists of income generated by the organization from activities that are not related to the exempt mission of the entity.
 Income from an activity is considered unrelated if all three of the conditions listed below are met:

 (1) The activity is conducted as a trade or business

 The Internal Revenue Code Section 513 offers guidance about what is considered a trade or business for UBIT rules.
 Generally, an activity is considered to be conducted as a trade or business if its primary purpose is to generate a profit from the sale of goods or service.
 The existence of a profit motive and the competition factor with for-profit businesses are considered an important factors in determining whether the activity is a trade or business for UBIT purposes.

 - Is there a profit motive?

 - Is there a competition factor?

 - Does the activity look like those done by for-profit businesses?

 - Is there an unfair competitive advantage if the organization doesn’t pay taxes on the activity?